Dylan-Buchheim/Procedural-Terrain-Generation/README.md

  You can find the majority of the original source code in /Assets/Scripts/...

- <b>Credit to Heikki Törmälä for his C# implementation of Perlin Noise which I used for this project.</b>
+ Credit to Heikki Törmälä for his C# implementation of Perlin Noise which I used for this project.